holoviz/panel/doc/tutorials/intermediate/develop_editor.md

 Click the `Click Me` Button.

-You terminal will look something like
+Your terminal will look something like

 ```bash
 $ panel serve app.py --autoreload